andregomes04/Python-Chat-Server/README.md

 # cd_chat_server

-This is a template repository for Computação Distribuida assignment 1
+Code for Computação Distribuida 22/23

 ## How to execute tests locally